Scarlot-Ruskipy/omedb/readme.md

 ## Upcoming Features 🗃️

 - 🌐 Web Interface | Manage and interact with the database using the web interface

 - 🚧 Client Wrapper | Interact with the database using our NPM package

 - 💻 Operating System Support | Use any operating system to host it

+- 🔗 Shared instances | Ensure the database will be up for a while and not be under pressure when handling too much load for queries

+- 📂 Command Line | To ensure easy usage the command line will ask what options you want to have enabled, incase you don't want a long string to run, we offer storing a config file of all options selected so that the questionair is done once.

 ## Installation 🛠️